 The introduction provides an outline of previous research papers in the relevant field.
 It’s an opportunity for you to demonstrate your prowess and show where your research project fits into the broader picture.

 Good research is crucial for this part of your proposal.
-This explains the wide contextual background against which you will perform your research by a briefing on recent debates and current state of knowledge on the topic.
+This explains the wide contextual background against which you will perform your research by a briefing on recent debates and the current state of knowledge on the topic.

 Read more: How to Write a Scientific Paper?